 Center for Undergraduate Scholar Engagement Assistant

 Shelley Sickrey has been in the Center for Undergraduate Scholar Engagement (CUSE) since its inception (as the Office of Undergraduate Research and Scholarship) in 2010.
-She currently works with Dr. Mendoza on promoting CUSE programs, managing budgets, and assisting students, among other roles.
+She currently works with Dr. Mendoza on organizing CUSE programs, managing budgets, and assisting students, among other roles.
 Shelley studied at Grand Valley State University as an undergraduate, earning her BA with majors in Legal Studies and English, along with a minor in Political Science.
 She went on to earn a Master of Arts in English Literature from GVSU.
 Prior to working at GVSU, she assisted attorneys in criminal law, family law, and intellectual property law.
 She enjoys being back in an academic setting, almost as much as she enjoys Gotham, Hogwarts, Westeros, and sporting events.

 Courtney Sherwood, B.A.